 A piggy-back loan is a second mortgage that you close along with the first.
 Usually the piggyback loan takes care of 10 percent of the home's price, and the first mortgage covers 80 percent.
 Rather than the traditional 20 percent down payment, the homebuyer just has to cover the remaining 10 percent.

 - Carry-Back loans

-Want to discuss your down payment?
-Call us at (513) 713-1515.
+Need to talk about your down payment?
+Call us: (513) 713-1515.